-Teaching Toddlers About Strangers
+Teaching Children About Strangers

 How to Deal with Strangers

 One of the most important concepts to teach our children is to trust their intuition.
 If they feel anxious or scared by a person, they should avoid contact with that individual.
-In addition, explain to your toddler that they are responsible for only themselves.
+In addition, explain to your children that they are responsible for only themselves.
 If an adult needs help, they should get that help from another adult.
-Your toddler is not responsible for helping an adult find a puppy, or any other task.
+Your child is not responsible for helping an adult find a puppy, or any other task.

 Who to Trust

 Teaching your child about strangers will be a continual process.
 Practice with your child, test your child, and be open with your child about strangers.
-As they become older, add new concepts and tools to help them handle strangers.
+As children become older, add new concepts and tools to help them handle strangers.